lauracatastro/IVGA/README.md

     If this checkbox is checked, it will make a request to the Spanish Cadastre for each RefCat with 14 characters, the RefCat exists:
     - LocalId changes to the same as RefCat
-    - Namespace changes to SGDC
+    - Namespace changes to SDGC

     In any other case:
     - LocalId is a new unique identifier